MLMondays/MLMONDAYS/README.md

 Please go to the [project website](https://dbuscombe-usgs.github.io/MLMONDAYS) for more details

+This project was conceived by Dan Buscombe (Marda Science, LLC and contractor to USGS PCMSC), Leslie Hsu (USGS CDI) and Jonathan Warrick (USGS PCMSC).
+The project is supported by USGS CDI and the USGS CMHRP.
+Additional input over course content and testing has been provided by Phil Wernette (USGS PCMSC), and Rich Signell (USGS Woods Hole).
+Thanks to Sam Congdon (USGS CHS) for Pangeo CHS environment and development.

+All code has been written by Dan Buscombe, unless where specified in function docstrings.

 ## Warning: these resources are not yet finished, so these instructions are for developers only:

 ### Conda environment workflow